When to introduce a pacifier: tips and tricks

 • Replace pacifiers if they become torn or reach their expiration date.
 Note that only some manufacturers issue expiration dates.

-Introducing a pacifier for naps and bedtime can be a total game-changer for some otherwise difficult-to-soothe babies!
-Using a pacifier to calm your baby before sleep can be very effective and help them fall asleep faster.
-But, there are cases where letting your baby fall asleep with a pacifier backfires.
 During the first few months of life (3 months and under) pacifiers are generally helpful in putting babies to sleep.
 At this age, it is also common for babies to wake frequently to feed throughout the night, so we expect regular wakings.

 Once babies are capable of self-soothing and have begun to space out night feedings, pacifiers sometimes become a “negative” or parent-dependent sleep association.
 If your baby frequently wakes up because their pacifier fell out and they are too young to replace it themselves, weaning from the pacifier may be beneficial.

 Note: The fine motor skills needed for babies to be able to locate and insert the pacifier on their own usually develop around 7 months.
+A baby's usually include 3 naps and 11 - 12 hours of overnight sleep.

 Pacifier FAQ